transitiverobotics/transitive-utils/web/README.md

 ## Transitive Web Utils

+The web SDK used by:
-Utilities used by the web components of [Transitive Robotics](https://transitiverobotics.com) capabilities.
+- the web components of [Transitive Robotics](https://transitiverobotics.com) capabilities.
+- Transitive users to interact with the framework and its capabilities.

 [Documentation](https://transitiverobotics.com/docs/sdk/utils-web)

+### Notes

+- React 17: use v0.12.
+- React 18: use latest.